Immutablevoid/Speedrun.com-Leaderboard-Exporter/README.md

 ## Statistics mode

-In config.py, there is a Boolean called *statMode*.
-Setting this to True will make the script skip over finding the speedrunners names when exporting an Leaderboard.
+If exporting a leaderboard, you will be asked if you wish to use Statistics mode, or not.
+Setting this to True will make the script skip over finding the speedrunners names when exporting a Leaderboard.
 While set to True, the export should finish within several seconds, rather than several to many minutes.

 ## Once exported